Frequently Asked Questions

 Q: How long does it take before I'll feel better?

 A: You'll likely feel a profound, if subtle, shift that provides hope and motivation after your first session.
 Sometimes, though, we must go into the heaviness before finding lightness, and you don't immediately feel better.
 If you choose to use Alchemical Hypnotherapy as a short term intervention, expect to come for 3-5 sessions.
-If you'd like to approach this work like you would with a regular therapist, then aim to come weekly.
+If you'd like to approach this work like you would with a regular therapist, then come every week.

 Q: How long is a session?